Centinoughty/mira/README.md

 ## Features

-- **Google Authentication** - secure sign-in via Google OAuth, with JWT access/refresh token rotation
+- **Google Authentication** - secure sign-in via Google OAuth, with JWT access and refresh token verification
 - **Personal Task Management** — create, edit, delete, and complete tasks with priority levels and deadlines
 - **Team Management** — create teams, invite members by email, and manage membership at any time
 - **Task Assignment** — assign tasks to team members directly from the task form
-- **Date Filtering** — tasks are automatically separated into Today and Next 7 Days buckets
+- **Date Filtering** — tasks are automatically separated into Today and Next 7 Days buckets in the client

 ## Prerequisites